 FAIL!
 We have all done it—a driver’s test, a job interview or a phone text to the wrong person.
-But what happens when we are a 14-year-old ballerina hears those words for the first time?
-Debbie Calicetto, now a 49 years old dance instructor, talks about her first encounter with failure.
+But what happens when a 14-year-old ballerina hears those words for the first time?
+Debbie Calicetto, now a 49-year-old dance instructor, talks about her first encounter with failure.
 What does a teen girl do when a letter with the “You Failed Red Corner” arrives?
-She does what any teenager would do, decides she is worthless.
-But what she didn’t know was that red corner, would change her perception of failure forever.
+She does what any teenager would do—she decides she is worthless.
+But what she didn’t know was that the red corner would change her perception of failure forever.

 We are in a constant fight with our bodies.
 They're too big, too small or have too much around the middle.
 Most of us genuinely want to change but our busy lives leaves health on the backburner.
 But what if feeling energized and confident wasn't our yearly resolution?
 What if we found the best of ourselves with easy, practical tools that don't take a lot of time?
 Cara has guided hundreds of clients through the process of unlocking their version of health and she's excited to share with you exactly how to do that using questions you probably haven't considered.

 A Wrecking Ball for Barriers